5 Dimensions of AI Proficiency

 Step 1: Choose the proficiency level

-Select the AI proficiency level your role requires — Foundational, Functional, or Advanced.
-Each level has its own tailored scenarios matched to the AI competency the role demands.
+Pick the proficiency level the role requires: Foundational, Functional, or Advanced.
+Each level has its own scenarios matched to the AI competency expected, whether you're screening a new hire or benchmarking a current employee.

 Step 2: Candidates complete realistic scenarios

 No trivia questions.
 No textbook definitions.
-Candidates work through realistic business scenarios that test how they actually approach AI-assisted tasks.
-The assessment takes approximately 15 minutes.
+People work through realistic business scenarios that test how they actually approach AI-assisted tasks.
+Takes about 15 minutes.

 Step 3: Get dimension-level insights